-“There is a science to effectively using social media, but there isn’t a definitive roadmap; it can be confounding,” Ariel says.
+This has enabled her to be uniquely attuned to the artist’s mindset, and boundlessly devoted to the power of music and it is what guides her to create books, articles and online courses for musicians.
+“There’s a science to effectively growing your music career, but there isn’t a definitive roadmap; it can be confounding,” Ariel says.
 “I’m very good at making people feel less confused.”

-She is so good at un-confusing, that she has been invited to present at over 70 conferences in twelve countries, including SXSW (where she has appeared 15 times), CMJ, Vivid Sydney, Hubspot Ignite, Campus Party London, The 140 Conference, You Are In Control (Reykjavik), and Social Media Week New York.
-She has also toured Australia, teaching artists across the continent her 8-hour marketing master class.
-Ariel’s work has been lauded by established media outlets garnering her press in Oprah, CNN, Wired, Billboard, Forbes.com, and The Washington Post.
+She is so good at un-confusing, that she has been invited to present at over 70 conferences in twelve countries, including SXSW (where she has spoken 19 times), CMJ, MONDO, Vivid Sydney, Hubspot Ignite, Campus Party London, The 140 Conference, You Are In Control (Reykjavik), and Social Media Week New York.
+She has also toured Canada and Australia, teaching artists across both continents with her marketing master classes and created multiple courses for top music industry colleges and universities.
+Ariel’s work has been lauded by media outlets including Oprah, CNN, Wired, Billboard, Forbes.com, Playback, Music Connection, and The Washington Post.

 In 100 Words…